EgonOlsen71/petsciiator/README.md

 # /colormapper and /background explained

-In this section, I'll explain the **/colormapper** and the **/background** setting in a little more detail, because it might not be obvious what they do but they can have a huge impact on image quality.
+In this section, I'll explain the **/colormapper** and the **/background** settings in a little more detail, because it might not be obvious what they do but they can have a huge impact on image quality.
 Let's take this image of a joystick as an example:

 ![joystick](https://jpct.de/pix/joystick/stick.jpg)